Davadakus/IreneProject/ProgressReport.md

 Just get basic movement and flow going, focus on refining the character player control

 1. ~~Basic Left Right Movement~~
-2. Jump determined based of how long W was held
+2. ~~Jump determined based of how long W was held~~
-3. Get arrow indicating where Irene will shoot working following mouse around her
+3. ~~Get arrow indicating where Irene will shoot working following mouse around her~~
-4. Configure speed numbers to make a bit more sense (Might change again after sprite change)
+4. ~~Configure speed numbers to make a bit more sense (Might change again after sprite change)~~ 4a.
+Movement has been a little refined but needs more tweeks
+    - minimum jump height when canceled the earliest
+    - x movement very abrupt but maybe thats what i want
-4. Dummy sprite to have better testing (Maybe)
+5. Dummy sprite to have better testing (Maybe)

 ## To Do 2
 Have players be able to interact with other gameobjects in the game